Davis Daniel (baseball): Professional career

+Los Angeles Angels

-Daniel was selected by the Los Angeles Angels in the seventh round of the 2019 Major League Baseball draft, and signed.
-He did not play in 2019 after signing, and did not play a game in 2020 due to cancellation of the minor league season caused by the COVID-19 pandemic.
+The Los Angeles Angels drafted Daniel in the seventh round, with the 211th overall selection, of the 2019 Major League Baseball draft, and he signed with the team.
+He did not play in 2019 after signing, and did not play a game in 2020 due to cancellation of the minor league season because of the COVID-19 pandemic.
 He made his professional debut in 2021 with the Tri-City Dust Devils of the High-A West and was promoted to the Rocket City Trash Pandas of the Double-A South in late June.
 In early September, he was promoted to the Salt Lake Bees of the Triple-A West.
 Over 23 games (22 starts) between the three teams, Daniel went 4–7 with a 3.92 ERA and 154 strikeouts over 114 2/3 innings.
 He returned to Salt Lake to begin the 2022 season.

 On June 11, 2022, the Angels selected Daniel's contract and promoted him to the major leagues.
 He was optioned back to Salt Lake two days later without making an appearance.
-He played in the minor leagues with Salt Lake the remainder of the season, going 6-7 with a 4.49 ERA and 83 strikeouts over 102 1/3 innings.
+He played in the minor leagues with Salt Lake the remainder of the season, going 6–7 with a 4.49 ERA and 83 strikeouts over 102 1/3 innings.

 On February 16, 2023, Daniel was placed on the 60-day injured list with a right shoulder strain.
+He was activated from the injured list on August 31 and subsequently optioned to Triple–A Salt Lake.

+Daniel was optioned to Triple–A Salt Lake to begin the 2024 season.
+In 6 starts for the Angels, he struggled to a 1–4 record and 6.23 ERA with 28 strikeouts across 30 1/3 innings pitched.
+Daniel was designated for assignment following the acquisition of Chuckie Robinson on December 18.

+Atlanta Braves

+On December 20, 2024, Daniel was traded to the Atlanta Braves in exchange for Mitch Farris.
+Daniel was optioned to the Triple-A Gwinnett Stripers to begin the 2025 season.
+In three appearances (two starts) for Atlanta, he logged an 0–1 record and 5.40 ERA with nine strikeouts over 10 innings of work.
+On August 16, Daniel was removed from the 40-man roster and sent outright to Triple-A Gwinnett.
+He elected free agency on November 6.